rebasing-xyz/rebot/rebot-telegram/README.md

     - /packt - returns the daily free ebook, and, also can notify a user or a group every day with the free ebook
     - /enable - enable the bot
     - /disable - disable the bot
-    - /dump - dupm the available commands in the Telegram commands pattern
+    - /dump - dump the available commands in the Telegram commands pattern
     - <command> help: returns the command's help.

 ### Starting the Bot